Eargo vs. Phonak

 Eargo

 Eargo hearing aids are for adults with mild to moderate hearing loss.
 If you have severe or profound hearing loss, Phonak will be a better solution for you.
-Unlike Phonak, Eargo doesn’t make CROS hearing aids for single-sided deafness or people who are hard of hearing in one ear only.
+Unlike Phonak, Eargo doesn’t make CROS hearing aids for single-sided deafness or for people who are hard of hearing in one ear only.

 Eargo's hearing aids are nearly invisible, as seen in the photo above.